grafana/plugin-tools/docusaurus/docs/test-a-plugin/getting-started/write-tests.md

 # Write tests

 After you have [set up Grafana Plugin E2E](installation.md), you are ready to write your first test.

-n the following test, the panel edit page is used to test a data source plugin.
+In this example, we're using the panel edit page to test a data source plugin.
+When the provided query is valid, the response status code is expected to be in the range 200-299.

 ```typescript
 import { test, expect } from '@grafana/plugin-e2e';